montehurd/mediawiki-quickstart/README.md

 ## Container Shell Access

-Get quick shell access to running MediaWiki containers with these commands
+Get quick shell access to running MediaWiki containers with these commands.

-- Shell access to the MediaWiki container
+- Shell access to the MediaWiki container.

 ```sh
 ./shellto m
 ```

-- Shell access to the job runner container
+- Shell access to the job runner container.

 ```sh
 ./shellto j
 ```

-- Shell access to the web container
+- Shell access to the web container.

 ```sh
 ./shellto w
 ```

-- Shell access to the Selenium viewer container ("n" is for "NoVNC")
+- Shell access to the Selenium viewer container ("n" is for "NoVNC").

 ```sh
 ./shellto n
 ```

-Note: after shelling into a container you can use the "bash" command so you can do things like use the up arrow to view previous commands you have run
+Note: after shelling into a container you can use the "bash" command so you can do things like use the up arrow to view previous commands you have run.

 ## Miscellaneous

-- Skip installation of the `Vector` skin on a fresh install
+- Skip installation of the `Vector` skin on a fresh install.

 ```bash
 SKIP_SKIN=1 ./fresh_install
 ```

-- Bypass all confirmations for removing and re-installing Mediawiki files and containers, but use with caution as this proceeds with these destructive actions without confirmation
+- Bypass all confirmations for removing and re-installing Mediawiki files and containers, but use with caution as this proceeds with these destructive actions without confirmation.

 ```bash
 FORCE=1 ./fresh_install
 ```

 - Control the depth of git clones for MediaWiki and its components by setting the CLONE_DEPTH environment variable.
-If left off, a clone depth of 1 is performed for maximum speed
+If left off, a clone depth of 1 is performed for maximum speed.

 ```bash
 CLONE_DEPTH=100 ./fresh_install  # Clone with depth of 100 commits